po456asd/gbf-autopilot/README.md

 | Controller.InputTween | easeInOutCubic | Yes | Tween function to move the cursor used by [PyAutoGUI](https://github.com/asweigart/pyautogui).
 List of tween functions is listed [here](https://github.com/asweigart/pyautogui/blob/master/pyautogui/tweens.py). |

 ## Scenarios
 The bot uses scenario to determine what action it should take based on the logic and state of the game.
 The scenario itself is written in JavaScript and stored in the `server/scenarios` directory.
-Example of a scenario can be found [here](server/scenarios/pina_hazard.js).
+[This repository](https://github.com/Frizz925/gbf-autopilot-scenarios) has a number of scenario examples, ranging from the basic to the advanced one.

 ### Writing a scenario
 All scenarios must be stored inside the `server/scenarios` directory.
 The scenario will be treated as a module by the **control server** using `require()`.
 The scenario itself must exports an array of actions.